airbnb/javascript/react_redux/README.md

     }
     ```

-  - Bind event handlers for the render method in the constructor. eslint: [`react/jsx-no-bind`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md)
+  - Bind event handlers for the render method in the constructor.

     > Why?
 A bind call in the render path creates a brand new function on every single render.